cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Pod Security Policies

+!!!
+Important
+    Starting from Kubernetes v1.21, the use of `PodSecurityPolicy` has been deprecated, and as of Kubernetes v1.25, it has been completely removed.
+Despite this deprecation, we acknowledge that the operator is currently undergoing testing in older and unsupported versions of Kubernetes.
+Therefore, this section is retained for those specific scenarios.

 A [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is the Kubernetes way to define security rules and specifications that a pod needs to meet to run in a cluster.